West prepares for flooding while East Coast in deep freeze

 The icy weather also prompted an increase in emergency room visits from falls.
 In Mississippi, a family spokesman said 93-year-old former Gov. William Winter was expected to recover and was in fair condition after suffering a concussion when he fell on the steep, icy driveway of his Jackson home.

-Associated Press journalists Martha Waggoner in Raleigh, North Carolina; Olga R. Rodriguez in San Francisco; Scott Sonner in Reno, Nevada; Emily Wagster Pettus in Jackson, Mississippi; Bob Salsberg in Boston and John Nicholson in New York contributed to this report.
+Associated Press writers Jack Jones in Columbia, South Carolina; Martha Waggoner in Raleigh, North Carolina; Olga R. Rodriguez in San Francisco; Scott Sonner in Reno, Nevada; Emily Wagster Pettus in Jackson, Mississippi; Bob Salsberg in Boston and John Nicholson in New York contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.